 A minor in Management Studies requires that students take 24 semester hours in courses across several disciplines.
 All Management Studies minors are required to take ACCT-140 and MGT-200.
 In addition students are required to select one course focused on ethics from PHIL-140, 240, 246, 247 or PHIL/ENV-248 and three elective courses chosen from the following list and representing three different departments or programs: Business and Economics (ACCT-240 or 241; or ECON-210 or MKT-250; or MGT-300); Data Analytics (DATA-201); English (ENG-212); Entrepreneurial Studies (ENTR-101 and -102); Environmental Studies (ENV-338, 350 with BE department chair approval); Health and Exercise Physiology (HEP-226, 245, or 446); History (HIST-212); Interdivisional Studies (IDS-110 depending on topic); Media and Communications Studies (MCS-307, 315, 331 or 350); Psychology (PSYC-250 or 350); Politics (POL-399 Business Law only); Sociology (SOC-255 or 260 depending on topic).

 Note: Majors in Applied Economics are permitted to minor in Management Studies.
 See the appropriate departmental listings for course descriptions.

 Secondary School Teaching Certification

 This program satisfies the Pennsylvania State requirements for secondary certification in social studies.
 Substantial further coursework outside of economics and education is required in order to prepare the student for subjects taught in the secondary curriculum.
-Students who wish teaching certification should consult their departmental adviser and the chair of the department of education as early as possible, preferably at the end of the freshman year.
-Students and their advisers should consult the education department.
+Students who wish to obtain teaching certification should consult their departmental adviser and the chair of the department of education as early as possible, preferably at the end of the freshman year.